 What is Toxic Positivity?

 Toxic positivity is, quite simply, an addiction to positive thinking.
-It can be seen as an underlying attempt to avoid negativity.
-In other words, toxic positivity can also be seen as “Negativity Phobia” where we bypass conflict through an obsession with maintaining ‘happy’ thoughts and emotions.
+It can be seen as an underlying attempt to avoid negativity or painful feelings in ourselves and others.
+In other words, toxic positivity can be seen as a kind of “negativity phobia” where we bypass conflict through an obsession with maintaining “happy” thoughts and emotions.

 Toxic positivity & Spiritual Awakening

-For anyone on the spiritual awakening journey (or who has a basic interest in self-growth), coming across Good Vibes Only culture is inevitable.
+For anyone on the spiritual awakening journey (or those who have a basic interest in self-growth), coming across toxic positivity is inevitable.

-What’s the first thing you think of when you hear “good vibes only”?
-Usually, it’s one of those new-age bookstores – or that super “woke” friend who loves crystals and reiki.
+What’s the first thing that comes to mind when you contemplate toxic positivity and the “good vibes only” message?
+Usually, it’s one of those new-age bookstores – or that super “woke” person who loves crystals and reiki.

-But Good Vibes Only culture is lurking everywhere – in meditation groups, yoga retreats, self-improvement books, and seemingly grounded teachers/gurus.
+But toxic positivity is lurking everywhere – in meditation groups, yoga retreats, self-improvement books, everyday people, work colleagues, and seemingly grounded teachers/gurus dishing out spiritual guidance.